HASHSTACS-admin/Stacs-Sample-App/README.md

 ![](src/main/resources/assets/sample_swaggerui.png)

 ## STACS Blockchain Introduction
-A node operator will be running blockchain nodes and a Domain Runtime System (DRS) in order to process remote API requests.
+Settlity is a managed blockchain service that hosts several nodes of the Stacs blockchain and a Domain Runtime System (DRS) application.

 ![](src/main/resources/assets/drs_architecture.png)

-The DRS has a multi-tenant architecture that manages API calls from business applications.
+The DRS has a multi-tenant architecture that manages API calls from business applications to the underlying blockchain nodes.
 This includes authorization of 3rd party developers and securing API requests to the blockchain by enforcing security-in-transit with encrypted HTTP requests to the blockchain.
-The DRS enables hosting of multiple nodes to support High Availability
+The DRS enables hosting and management of multiple nodes to support High Availability.

  ## STACS DRS HTTP API Workflow